FIFA gives expanded World Cup go-ahead

 The addition of 16 more teams will see a three-group format adopted and swifter progression to the knockout stages.

 Each nation will play the others in its group once, with the top two progressing to an enlarged knockout round comprising 32 teams.
+It will see the number of games rise from 64 to 80.

-This guarantees each team will have at least two matches -- Infantino's initial plan envisaged a playoff round before the main group stages to eliminate 16 teams.
+It also guarantees each team will have at least two matches -- Infantino's initial plan envisaged a playoff round before the main group stages to eliminate 16 teams.

 Currently, the World Cup involves eight groups of four, with the top two going through the last 16 knockout round.